Water transport in Bangkok: the Express boat, taxi, cost, routes

 Find piers for the crossing today the easiest way with the help of Google maps, which outlines all the trails along the river, including the ferry.

 A tour boat along the chaophraya river

 Along with regular boats on the chaophraya river runs from the pier to Phra Arthit pier, Asiatique (this is the pier immediately after the Sathorn/Taskin) a tour boat system Hop-on-Hop-off.
 They run every half hour from 09:30 to 18:00, and every 15 minutes during the period from 16:00 to 17:00.
 All information about the route and the cost to purchase tickets is at the extreme station mentioned above.

 A single fare is 50 baht, travel for one day – 180 baht.
 Travel allows you the whole day to ride on these boats to go and log on any of the piers.

 Much sense to use these boats no because all the same can be seen on regular boat for less money.
 But on those boats plus the fact that they are more comfortable and not crammed full of passengers as a cruise.

 On the canals of Bangkok runs only two routes the Express boat to Khlong Saen Saep Express Boat.
 This a-line Golden Mount Line and the Nida Line.
 Both of these lines pass through the same channel, and are connected in the same place on the pier in the Pratunam area.

 The fare on these lines depending on the distance is 10-20 baht.
-Payment is due on the boat to the conductor, just tell us where you want to go and they'll tell you the prices.
-Use caution when boarding and disembarking from the boat, because sometimes they don't even stop completely to land/disembark passengers, everything happens very quickly.
+Payment is made at the boat jig: just tell us where you want to go and they will tell you the price.
+Use caution when boarding and disembarking from the boat, and hang on tight to the railing.